Iskendername: Genre

 The İskendernâme is the earliest text in the Alexander Romance genre in the Turkish language and it is also the earliest surviving work of Ottoman historiography, composed a little over a century after the Ottoman Empire was born.
 It may also be designated as a chronicle, a work of the Mirror for Princes genre, or the first example of a destân (epic) used as a work of advice i.e. a naṣīḥatnāme (a type of book of advice for rulers).

 Influence

 Due to the influence of Ahmedi's İskendernâme, both his brother Hamzavī and another Ottoman Turkish poet writing towards the end of the fifteenth century, Ahmed Redvan, would compose their own İskendernâme.

 Ahmedi's İskendernâme would also come to be incorporated into later Ottoman history books, including the anonymous Tevarihi Ali Osman (1485) and the 1561 edition of Neşri’s Cihannüma.
 It also immediately became the main reference for historians in Ahmedi's time and thereafter with respect to the first century of the Ottoman Empire.'

-Though criticized by 16th-century Turkish writers as a mere translation of the Iskandarnameh of Nizami, it is an original work which works within the outlines of earlier Alexander legends but also modifies them to convey its own ideas.
+Though criticized by 16th-century Turkish writers as a mere translation of the Iskandarnama of Nizami, it is an original work which works within the outlines of earlier Alexander legends but also modifies them to convey its own ideas.